nathandeamer/pact-mobile-app/README.md

 # TODO
 - Badges (Do you need to use `--tag-with-git-branch`?)
-- Slack webhooks - make better template.
+- Slack webhooks - make better failed template.

 ### Setup:
 1. Get (and set) your PACT environment variables by clicking 'Copy Env Vars' for [Read/write token (CI)](https://[user].pactflow.io/settings/api-tokens).